ITU-DASYALab/IT-sustainability/IT-sustainability-sources.md

 ## Sustainability and IT
 ### Sources

-If you have things you would like to add here - pls let me know! sebastian@itu.dk
+If you have sources you would like to add here - pls let me know! sebastian@itu.dk `
 #### Definition, basics

 Our Common Future, From One Earth to One World